 Cabernet Sauvignon vines produce small, thick-skinned berries with astounding tannin concentration, and you can tell in the wine — Cabernet Sauvignon is not a shy varietal.
-In 1996, DNA specialists from UC Davis discovered Cabernet Sauvignon was born from the spontaneous crossing between Cabernet Franc and Sauvignon Blanc somewhere in the Gironde before the mid-eighteenth century.
-Grape growers, of course, soon found in the rich fruit the main ingredient to add structure and age-worthiness to their blends.
+In 1997, DNA specialists from UC Davis discovered Cabernet Sauvignon was born from the spontaneous crossing between Cabernet Franc and Sauvignon Blanc somewhere in the Gironde before the mid-eighteenth century.
+Grape growers, of course, recognized the grape’s potential to add structure and age-worthiness to their blends.

 Cabernet Sauvignon eventually found its way to the New World, and it’s now championed in North and South America, South Africa, and Australia.
 Even European countries other than France found an excellent source of stand-alone varietal wines and in blends, from Spain’s age-worthy Ribera del Duero to Italy’s famous Super Tuscans.

 Wine made with Cabernet Sauvignon is concentrated and intensely fragrant, making it ideal for extended aging.
 In fact, the grape is responsible for popularizing the use of barriques (225lt), the Bordelaise traditional wood barrel, across the globe.